jack-ullery/libappanvil/README.md

 [AppArmor mailing list](https://lists.ubuntu.com/mailman/listinfo/apparmor).

-Bug reports can be filed against the AppArmor project on [launchpad](https://bugs.launchpad.net/apparmor) or reported to the mailing list directly for those who wish not to register for an account on launchpad.
+Bug reports can be filed against the AppArmor project on [GitLab](https://gitlab.com/apparmor/apparmor/-/issues) or reported to the mailing list directly for those who wish not to register for an account on GitLab.
 See the
 [wiki page](https://gitlab.com/apparmor/apparmor/wikis/home#reporting-bugs)
 for more information.

-Security issues can be filed as security bugs on launchpad or directed to `security@apparmor.net`.
+Security issues can be filed in GitLab by opening up a new [issue](https://gitlab.com/apparmor/apparmor/-/issues) and selecting the tick box ```This issue is confidential and should only be visible to team members with at least Reporter access.``` or directed to `security@apparmor.net`.
 Additional details can be found in the [wiki](https://gitlab.com/apparmor/apparmor/wikis/home#reporting-security-vulnerabilities).